Are you feeling anxious about an upcoming drug test and curious about how long weed lingers in your system? You’re definitely not the only one!

 Urine Testing

-In extreme cases, people who use it very frequently and long term have tested positive beyond a month.
-The range is due to how your body processes cannabinoids.
-THC(tetrahydrocannabinol) gets broken down into metabolites stored in fatty tissues and then released over time through urine and feces.
+In some extreme cases, individuals who use marijuana very frequently and over a long period have tested positive for more than a month.
+This variation in detection times is largely due to how our bodies metabolize cannabinoids.
+THC (tetrahydrocannabinol) breaks down into metabolites that get stored in fatty tissues and are gradually released through urine and feces.

 Hair Follicle Testing

-If you’ve ever heard of hair tests, you know they’re notorious for catching drug use long after other tests can’t.
-A hair follicle test looks for traces of THC metabolites in your hair follicles.
-Because hair grows slowly, these tests can reveal marijuana use that happened up to three months prior.
+If you’ve heard about hair tests, you know they have a reputation for detecting drug use long after the last use.
+A hair follicle test searches for traces of THC metabolites in your hair.
+Since hair grows slowly, these tests can reveal marijuana use that occurred up to three months earlier.

-While this might sound scary, hair testing is less common than urine drug tests or saliva tests, mainly due to higher costs.
-Still, some employers or specific programs prefer it because it can show a longer period of substance use.
+While this might sound intimidating, hair testing is less common than urine or saliva tests, mainly because it tends to be more expensive.
+However, some employers or specific programs prefer it since it can indicate a longer history of substance use.

 Saliva Testing

-Saliva tests (or oral fluid tests) are becoming more common, especially in roadside checks.
-A mouth swab is noninvasive and easy to administer, but detection times are shorter here.
+Saliva tests (or oral fluid tests) are gaining popularity, especially during roadside checks.
+A mouth swab is noninvasive and easy to perform, but the detection times are shorter.

-If you smoked marijuana, ate edibles, or even just took one hit from a vape, saliva can reveal it in the short term.
-But these traces don’t stick around for weeks as they do in hair or urine samples.
+Whether you smoked marijuana, indulged in edibles, or just took a quick hit from a vape, saliva can show traces of it in the short term.
+However, these traces don’t linger for weeks like they do in hair.

 Blood Testing

-Because blood tests measure the active THC levels (not just metabolites), they’re better at catching current impairment.
-However, other testing methods, like urine or hair tests, are more common for long-term detection.
+Since blood tests focus on the active THC levels rather than just the metabolites, they’re more effective at identifying current impairment.
+On the flip side, other methods like urine or hair tests are more frequently used for long-term detection.

 Sweat Testing